Introduction

 -

-Reports (especially the findings) are generally read by security people.
+Reports (especially the findings) are typically read by security professionals.

-- Explain how problems are found so findings can be recreated.
+- Explain how problems were identified so that findings can be reproduced.

-- This is crucial!
-If an org is trying to remediate the findings on their own, they have to know exactly how to check if the issues were fixed.
-It will also make a retest easier for you or any other testers in the future.
+- This is essential.
+If an organization is attempting to remediate findings independently, they need to know exactly how to verify whether the issues have been resolved.
+It also simplifies any future retests.

 -

-For recommendations, include why they are so and who recommended them (links are preferable).
+For recommendations, include the rationale and cite who recommended them (links are preferable).

 Visual Elements